rithvikp/dotfiles/README.md

 - Run `:PlugInstall` in neovim

 ### Setup Autocomplete
-- Install Node.js
+- Install Node.js.
 - Use the `:CocInstall <package name>` command to install autocompletion for different languages/file types.
 [Here](https://github.com/neoclide/coc.nvim/wiki/Install-coc.nvim) is more information about that.
+Make sure to install `coc-snippets` as well.
 - More instructions for configuring coc.nvim are [here](https://github.com/neoclide/coc.nvim/wiki/Using-the-configuration-file)).